yanglinfang/friendly_chats/family_photos/kids_rooms/shared_memories/family_daily_log/lin_bed_time_story_lumina_adaption.md

 ---

-Once upon a time, in a little blue house on NE 165th Street, there lived a cat named Kitty.
+Once upon a time, in a little blue house on Solar System, Earth Street, there lived a cat named Kitty.
 But everyone in the neighborhood called her "Bad Kitty."
 Not because she was truly bad —